ChrisVilches/freedxm/README.md

 processes = ["insomnia", "vlc"]
 ```

-Compile and install the executable, ensuring it is included in your `PATH`:
+Compile and install the executable, making sure it is accessible by adding it to your `PATH` environment variable:

 ```sh
 go install